Schedule

 Outdoor Play

-Our home daycare takes advantage of the beautiful park directly across the street for our outdoor play sessions.
-This time allows the children to run, explore, and engage in various physical activities, fostering their physical development and social skills.
-Whether it's playing on the playground, participating in group games, or simply enjoying nature, outdoor play is an essential and enjoyable part of our daily routine.
+Our in-home daycare in Lubbock, Texas takes advantage of the nearby park across the street for daily outdoor play.
+This time allows children to run, explore, and participate in a variety of physical activities that support healthy physical development and positive social interactions.
+Whether children are playing on the playground, joining group games, or enjoying nature, outdoor play is an important and enjoyable part of our daily routine.
+These experiences help build gross motor skills, cooperation, and a love for active play in a safe, supervised environment.

 4:15 pm